Enlarged prostate symptoms and diagnosis

 - PSA Blood Test – PSA is a specific substance produced only by the cells of the prostate gland.
 Patients with BPH, Prostatitis (an inflammation of the prostate), and cancer can have higher than normal levels of PSA.
 If your PSA is higher than it should be, further evaluation will be warranted.

-- Uroflowmetry – measures urine flow, which is often lower than normal for men with BPH.
+- Uroflowmetry – This test measures urine flow, which is often lower than normal for men with BPH.

 Once it has been determined that BPH is the cause of the symptoms, and that no other problems exist, there are several different types of therapy that can be used to treat the symptoms.